Football at the Arab Games

-The Pan Arab Games are a regional multi-sport event held between nations from the Arab world.
+The Arab Games are a regional multi-sport event held between nations from the Arab world.
 A men's football tournament has been held at every session of the Games since 1953, except for 2004.
+Since the 2023 edition, the tournament has been limited to under-23 teams, plus up to three overage players for each squad.

 Summaries

-The following table gives an overview of medal winners in football at the Pan Arab Games.
-1992 Pan Arab Games which overlaps the 1992 Arab Cup.
+The following table gives an overview of medal winners in football at the Arab Games.
+1992 Arab Games which overlaps the 1992 Arab Cup.